lazymacadmin/UpdateTitleEditor/README.md

 Because of how [mist](https://github.com/ninxsoft/mist-cli) runs, the autopkg user needs passwordless sudo access for at least the mist cli tool, i.e.:

 `autopkg_user ALL=(root) NOPASSWD: /usr/local/bin/mist`

+## JamfPatchTitleVersioner.py
+Autopkg provessor that pulls the latest version for a given patch title.
+Arguments taken by this processoir:
+- JSS_URL (Required): the URL of your Jamf server
+- patch_softwaretitle (Required): The title of your patch title in Jamf
+- CLIENT_ID: A Jamf API client_id
+- CLIENT_SECRET: An associated Jamf API client_secret
+- API_USERNAME: A User account with appropriate patch permissions in Jamf
+- API_PASSWORD: The password for the above account

+Either API_USERNAME and API_PASSWORD or CLIENT_ID and CLIENT_SECRET are required, but CLIENT_ID and CLIENT_SECRET are preferred.